Ecuador, Galapagos & Peru Explorer

 Rise bright and early this morning and drive along the ‘Avenue of the Volcanoes’ to the Cotopaxi National Park, which sits at 3800 m above sea level.
 When you arrive, head out on a hike to Limpiopungo Lagoon for a gorgeous view of the Cotopaxi volcano – Ecuador’s second-highest peak and the highest active volcano in the world!
 Keep an eye out for the park’s wildlife, including condors, deer and spectacled bears.
 Have lunch at La Cienega – sitting at the bottom of the volcano, this is one of the oldest haciendas in Ecuador and famously housed Charles-Marie de la Condamine, a French scientist who led the Geodesic Mission.
 After lunch, explore the on-site architecture, gardens and chapel.
 On the way back to Quito, you’ll also visit a flower farm for a guided tour where you’ll learn about all stages of production here.
 Connect with the plants by cutting and touching the flowers around you, becoming a part of the final phase of production, and learn about their green initiatives and environment mission.

-Make your way to the north to the Caldera Community today, where Indigenous families will be waiting for you for tonight’s homestay.
+Make your way north to Cotacachi to visit the La Calera Community today, where Indigenous families will be waiting for you for tonight’s homestay.
 When you arrive, you’ll participate in the ‘Pachamanca’ food ceremony, where the pot is heated with volcanic stones to cook the local, Andean vegetables.
 Pachamanca has been a part of South American culture for centuries, dating back to pre-historic times.
 The name comes from the Quechua language ‘Pacha’ (meaning earth) and ‘Manca’ (meaning cooking pot or earth oven).
 Widely used in times of the Incas, this ritual is a celebration of fertility and life.
 While lunch is cooking, visit some of the women's entrepreneurship programs and learn more about the community here.
 After, spend some more time getting to know the local families and depending on the season, maybe feed the animals, take milk from the cows or harvest some vegetables.

 This morning after a home-cooked breakfast, say goodbye to your hosts and board the bus to the Cuicocha Lagoon.
 This lagoon sits in a collapsed volcanic crater and features two mounded islands that look like the backs of two guinea pigs (Cuicocha means ‘guinea pig lake!’).
 When you arrive, take one of the paths to the several viewpoints and appreciate the vast scenery.
 Then, head to the local Indigenous market of Otavalo – one of the best places to haggle for souvenirs.
 Browse the many stalls that sell hats, tapestries, ceramics, textiles and more.
 Later, head back to Quito and maybe rally your travel companions for one final dinner before your trip comes to an end – your leader will be ready with all the best bars and street eats!

 The second half of your adventure begins with a welcome meeting at 2 pm, where you'll meet your new group travelling to the Galapagos Islands.
-After the welcome meeting, join your local leader for a tour of Quito's historic center.
-Catch the Matro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus, a famous neo-Gothic church known for the details of its façade that represent Galápagos tortoises, Andean condors, and Amazon alligators.
+After the welcome meeting, join your local leader for a tour of Quito's historic centre.
+Catch the metro to the Parque de la Alameda and visit sites such as the Basilica of the Sacred Heart of Jesus, a famous neo-Gothic church known for the details of its façade that represent Galápagos tortoises, Andean condors, and Amazon alligators.
 You’ll also visit La Compania de Jesus, considered by many to be the most beautiful church in the Americas.
 It's claimed that seven tons of gold leaf cover the interior whilst the exterior is decorated with statues, busts, sculpted heads, and a jungle of carved leaves.
 The tour will finish at San Francisco Square, where you’ll have the option to return to the hotel, or why not get to know your new travelling companions and dine in Quito’s Old Town – your leader will have plenty of recommendations!

-Early this morning, catch a flight to Isla San Cristobal, your gateway to the galapagos Islands!
-After joining up with your fellow travellers who are starting and ending their trip on the Islands, head to La Loberia where you'll put on snorkelling gear for the first time and go for a swim among sea lions, perhaps spotting sea turtles too.
+Early this morning, catch a flight to Isla San Cristobal, your gateway to the Galapagos Islands!
+After joining up with your fellow travellers who are starting and ending their trip on the islands, head to La Loberia where you'll put on snorkelling gear for the first time and go for a swim among sea lions, perhaps spotting sea turtles too.
 Return to town for a free evening.
 Perhaps head out with the group and enjoy some of the fresh seafood available.

 Take a 45-minute boat ride to Leon Dormido (Kicker Rock) this morning.
 On the way, you might be able to spot nesting frigates and blue-footed boobies.
 You might even get the chance to swim among the sea lions again.
 At Leon Dormido, you can snorkel and look for sea turtles, manta rays and the harmless Galapagos shark.
 Eat lunch on the boat, then head to the Interpretation Center.
 Learn about the history of the 'Enchanted Islands' and the conservation projects that seek to preserve them.
 Continue to Frigatebird Hill (Cerro Tijeretas) – it's quite a climb to the top, but well worth the amazing views of the bay.
 Then, return to town in the late afternoon for a free evening.